Did I mention Rûdharanion has disappeared?

 "She has," I said, "and I can tell you right away, I have no idea where the fellow lives, and if I did know, I think I wouldn't tell.
 You can ask Dûndeloth if you like, but I doubt he'd be any more forthcoming."

-"If you think I'm going to go roaring out there with my sword and hack him into giblets, that's where you're wrong, old chap," said Galendur, settling himself in my long chair and stretching out his legs.
+"If you think I'm going to go roaring out there and hack him into giblets, that's where you're wrong, old chap," said Galendur, settling himself in my long chair and stretching out his legs.
 "Tempting as it may be, he's not worth the consequences, and I'm not as daft as you may think, my friend.
 There are other ways of dealing with the likes of him, that don't all involve sharp pointy objects.
 Although even if he hadn't insulted Til, I'd feel like taking a blade to him in payment for having had his stuff forced down my throat when I was a small, defenseless schoolboy.
 Bloody boring rot."

 I chuckled.
 "He is rather fond of certain metaphors.
 Like 'the Black Hand of Death.'
 He uses that a great deal."